 Think of creatine as a power cycle.
 When your muscles need energy, creatine provides that fuel for quick, powerful movements.
 When muscles use up the stored energy, you need more creatine to keep powering your muscles.

-Exercises, such as resistance training, causes small tears or injury to the muscle fibers.
-Satellite cells are then activated to repair and build new muscle during rest periods — up to a day or two after you exercise.
+Exercises, such as resistance training, cause small tears or injury to the muscle fibers.
+Satellite cells are then activated to repair and build new muscle during rest periods up to a day or two after you exercise.

 Muscles can grow in different ways.
-Amino acids, hormones, and a healthy diet all help build muscle.
+Amino acids, hormones, and a nutritious diet all help build muscle.

 Creatine builds muscle by: